Tutorial

 The obvious first substep here is to create a Render account.

-For simplicity, sign in with GitHub or if you are using GitLab.
-I will need that integration later to let Render get access to an eventual private repository that I will deploy.
-With this done, and maybe add a credit card, I can now create the app.
+For simplicity, sign in with GitHub or GitLab.
+I will need that integration later to let Render get access to the private repository I want to deploy.
+With this done, and maybe adding a credit card, I can now create the app.

 Create database

-Since my app needs to have a database created to deploy, it make sense to create the database first.
-And currently, you can start with a database for as low as $7 per month.
+Since my app needs a database to deploy, it makes sense to create the database first.
+Currently, you can start with a database for as low as $7 per month.

-The name of the database should be my_app_prod for convention.
-Then I have the option to pick region and version of the database and leave the rest as it is.
+The name of the database should be my_app_prod by convention.
+Then pick the region and Postgres version and leave the rest as it is.

-After the database is created I can copy the internal connection url.
-I will need that to use as an ENV variable for the phoenix app.
+After the database is created I can copy the internal connection URL.
+I will need that as an environment variable for the Phoenix app.

 Create Phoenix app

-Create a new webservice from the menu in the top.
-Render wont have access to my repos by default, so I first need to click the connect link to through GitHub give access to one or more repos.
+Create a new web service from the menu at the top.
+Render won’t have access to my repos by default, so I first need to click the connect link to grant access through GitHub to one or more repos.

-When that is done, and I have picked it, I can name and setup the app.
-The starter plan here is also $7 per month.
-The important things here are to get the build and start commands
+When that is done and I have picked a repo, I can name and set up the app.
+The starter plan is also $7 per month.
+The important things here are to get the build and start commands right.

-Next important part are to set the ENV variables here as well.
-They are in the bottom of the page under advanced.
-The ones I need to set might depend on my application but at least
+Next, I need to set the environment variables.
+They are at the bottom of the page under advanced.
+The ones needed may vary by application, but at minimum:

 DATABASE_URL= # from the database internal connection string

-Last option before submmitting the form is to make sure Auto Deploy is selected.
-That mean, that Render will bull latest latest version of either main, master or a specific deploy branch.
-I just take the original settings and opt for autodeploy on main.
+The last option before submitting the form is to make sure Auto Deploy is selected.
+That means Render will pull the latest version of either main, master, or a specific deploy branch.
+I just take the default settings and opt for auto-deploy on main.

 Deployment

 Not much to say here.
-This should now be seup to autodeploy as soon as there is a new push to my main branch on GitHub. if there is a deploy failure, I get an email, and the release fail.
+This should now be set up to auto-deploy as soon as there is a new push to my main branch on GitHub.
+If there is a deploy failure, I get an email and the release is rolled back.
 Everything is very smooth.

 Related Tutorials